Thoughts on Patriotism

 When people say “Freedom isn’t Free,” what they’re actually saying is: “Freedom isn’t free - it requires killing and dying, human sacrifice, as if to the gods of old.
 It is not a gift from God.
 Gifts are free.
 Grace is a gift.
 Freedom, on the other hand, is earned.
 And because freedom is earned, we deserve it.
 We bought it (and continue to pay for it) with our blood, fair and square.
 We need thank no one but ourselves.
 Our perseverance and superiority over others have given us a reward worthy of a great people.”

 Is freedom a gift from God or is it a right that we seize for ourselves, if we must kill people to obtain it and maintain it?
-The assertion that it’s a gift implies that God said to us, “I have a gift that I’d love to give you but there are people standing in the way of your receiving it, about which I can do nothing.
+After all, if there are such things as God-given rights, the reasoning goes, then surely God approves of our killing for them.
+The assertion that freedom was a gift implies that God said to us, “I have a gift that I’d love to give you but there are people standing in the way of your receiving it, about which I can do nothing.
 In order for you to receive my gift you must earn it by killing them.”
-Did Jesus provide us an exemption from loving such enemies?
+Does that make sense?
+And did Jesus provide us an exemption from loving such enemies?
 Or did he reject the “gift” of freedom by not leading an uprising against the Roman occupiers as a patriot?

 Imagine Paul closing his letter to Philemon: “Oh, and by the way, if you don't free your slave Onesimus he has our permission to kill you.”